auth0/docs/login-widget.md

 The __Auth0 Login Widget__ makes it easy to integrate SSO in your your app.
 You won't have to worry about:

-* Having a professional looking login dialog that shows well on any resolution and device.
+* Having a professional looking login dialog that displays well on any resolution and device.
 * Finding the right icons for popular social providers.
 * Remembering what was the identity provider the user chose the last time.
 * Solving the home realm discovery challenge with enterprise users (i.e.: asking the enterprise user the email, and redirecting to the right enterprise identity provider).